xpack/web-jekyll/README.md

 The web site uses Jekyll and is generated online by [GitHub Pages](https://pages.github.com).

+For security reasons, GitHub Pages allows only a curated [list of plugins](https://pages.github.com/versions/).

 ## Prerequisites

 To be able to run the Jekyll build process, the `ruby` interpreter